obophenotype/upheno/docs/reference/phenotype-data.md

 Qualitative and quantitative phenotype data represent two fundamental ways of describing characteristics or traits in biology, each providing different types of information:

-Qualitative Phenotype Data:

-- Nature: This type of data describes qualities or characteristics that are observed but not measured with numbers.
+**Qualitative Phenotype Data** describes qualities or characteristics that are observed but not measured with numbers.
 It often involves categorical or descriptive information.
 - Examples: The presence or absence of a specific physical trait (like eye color or wing shape in animals) or types of behavior (aggressive vs. passive).
 - Analysis: Qualitative data is analyzed by categorization and identification of patterns or variations.
 It is more about the 'type' or 'kind' of trait rather than its 'amount'.
 - Interpretation: Since it's descriptive, this data relies on subjective interpretation and classification.

-Quantitative Phenotype Data:

-- Nature: This data is numerical and quantifies traits.
+**Quantitative Phenotype Data** is numerical and quantifies traits.
 It involves measurements of characteristics, often allowing for more precise and objective analysis.

 - Examples: Height, weight, blood pressure, cholesterol levels, or the number of fruit produced by a plant.
 Quantitative traits can often be measured on a continuous scale, for example height of 35 cm, weight of 67 KG or blood pressure of 120/80.
 - Analysis: It involves statistical analysis, such as calculating mean, median, standard deviation, and applying various statistical tests.
 It allows for a more objective and replicable assessment.
 - Interpretation: Quantitative data provides a more concrete and measurable understanding of traits, making comparisons and statistical testing more straightforward.